Aleksandar-Katsarov/Login-page/README.md

 # Login-page
-Simple Login page
+Simple Login page.
-I created simple login page using HTML5 and SCSS
+I created simple login page using HTML5 and SCSS.
 It's full responsive.
-I used flexbox and media query
+I used flexbox and media query.
+The files show part of my skills.